Special Bulletin on Russia-linked money laundering related to sanctions evasion

 - Suspicious shell and front companies, which may lack or have minimal online presence.
 This may include an absence of company websites showing normal business information such as products and services, contact details, and geographic location.

-- Particular attention should be paid to entities with corporate names that are overly generic, non-descriptive, or easily mistaken with that of a better-known corporate entity.
+- Entities may have corporate names that are overly generic, non-descriptive, or easily mistaken with that of a better-known corporate entity.
 Additionally, the corporate name may be regularly misspelled in different ways.

-- Jurisdictions with low barriers to set up shell companies as general trading companies, limited liability corporations (LLCs) or free trade zone entities are commonly used for professional money laundering and sanctions evasion.
+Jurisdictions with low barriers to set up shell companies as general trading companies, limited liability corporations (LLCs) or free trade zone entities are commonly used for professional money laundering and sanctions evasion.

-- Accounts with financial institutions or in jurisdictions associated with Russian financial flows that are experiencing a sudden rise in the value being transferred to their respective institutions or areas, without a clear economic or business rationale.
+- Accounts with financial institutions in jurisdictions associated with Russian financial flows that are experiencing a sudden rise in the value being transferred to their respective institutions or areas, without a clear economic or business rationale.

 Virtual currencies and other alternative financial channels

 Alternative financial channels—including cryptocurrencies and other emerging financial technologies—may play a role in Russia-linked illicit financial flows related to the proceeds of crime.
-Criminal organizations use cryptocurrencies as a financial vehicle to obfuscate the source of the proceeds of crime in order to integrate them into the traditional financial system.
-Potential characteristics associated with suspicious Russia-linked virtual currency transactions may include:
+Criminals and criminal organizations may use cryptocurrencies as a financial vehicle to obfuscate the source of the proceeds of crime in order to integrate them into the traditional financial system.

-- A customer’s transactions are initiated from or sent to Internet Protocol (IP) addresses in Russia, Belarus, jurisdictions with weak anti-money laundering or counter-terrorist financing systems, or other comprehensively sanctioned jurisdictions.
+- A customer’s transactions are initiated from or sent to Internet Protocol (IP) addresses in Russia, Belarus, neighbouring jurisdictions with weak anti-money laundering or counter-terrorist financing systems, or other comprehensively sanctioned jurisdictions.

 - A customer’s transactions are connected to virtual currency addresses linked to sanctioned entities or individuals that may seek to transfer the proceeds of crime.